mirror/chromium/docs/ios/build_instructions.md

 * A 64-bit Mac running 10.11+.
 * [Xcode](https://developer.apple.com/xcode) 8.0+.
+* The OS X 10.10 SDK.
+Run

+    ```shell
+    $ ls `xcode-select -p`/Platforms/MacOSX.platform/Developer/SDKs
+    ```

+  to check whether you have it.
+Building with the 10.11 SDK works too, but the releases currently use the 10.10 SDK.
 * The current version of the JDK (required for the Closure compiler).

 ## Install `depot_tools`